kdglider/enpm809t/README.md

 ## Project Descriptions
 ### Camera Tests
 This folder contains scripts developed in an experiment to test image processing frame rates with different methods.
-The full report of the findings can be found [here] (https://drive.google.com/open?id=1KLKIgwJfjE9o8D8slrBwm32g_HOr_GaC).
+The full report of the findings can be found [here](https://drive.google.com/open?id=1KLKIgwJfjE9o8D8slrBwm32g_HOr_GaC).

 ### HW1
 This project simply loads pre-recorded IMU data from a file and generates plots of applying a moving average filter.

 ### HW3
 This project using HSV thresholding to detect green objects in a video stream and marks them with a bounding box.
 It also records the frame processing times and includes a data analysis script to visualize the results.
-A video demonstration can be found [here] (https://www.youtube.com/watch?v=9mKCg7fJaD4).
+A video demonstration can be found [here](https://www.youtube.com/watch?v=9mKCg7fJaD4).

 ### HW4
 The first part of this project (hw4p2.py) captures an image, uses an ultrasonic sensor to measure the distance to an object and overlays the measurement on the image.
 A sample result is shown below: